 NewSchool of Architecture & Design is offering a four-day executive level course in Neuroscience for Architecture.
 The exciting course guides architecture/design/neuroscience professionals in an exploration of the juncture of brain and the built environment.
 Program participants develop a working knowledge of the brain and learn aspects of how it processes spatial cues.
 Studio work in the program utilizes evidence-based design approach, grounding architectural concepts in neuroscience.
+Noted neuroscientists will describe current research and discuss its implications for design.
+This course is intended for licensed architects, urban designers, planners, design professionals, healthcare industry professionals, doctoral candidates and post-graduate students in architecture and related fields.
 12 Health, Safety and Wellness AIA Continuing Education Credits available.

 Benefits of completing your AIA Continuing Education Credits with NewSchool:

 - Four-day residency on our San Diego campus

 - Enjoy renowned guest speakers and networking opportunities